Custom App Actions

 console.log(params.data);

-The following actions include parameters: After Events Rendered, After Filter Selection, and After Source Selection.
+The following actions include parameters: After View Changed, After Events Rendered, After Filter Selection, and After Source Selection.

-Additionally, the template has built-in features for running app actions only for specific users.
-If you are using our starter template, we recommend you use confirmCallback() or cancelCallback() instead of action.callback.confirm() and action.callback.cancel() when telling DayBack how to process its usual default action.
-While both sets of functions work, these first two calls take advantage of the timeout handling features in the starter template should your app action take too long to run.
-Most of our examples use the starter template, so you can learn as you make changes to our sample code as well!
+We recommend using our App Action Starter Template to create custom actions.
+The template offers graceful error handling and features for running actions for specific users.
+If using our template, use confirmCallback() or cancelCallback() instead of action.callback.confirm() and action.callback.cancel() to leverage the template's timeout handling features should your app action take too long to run.
+Most of our examples use this template, allowing you to learn by modifying sample code.

 If your app action prevents DayBack from loading, you will see a continual blue loading stripe at the top of the screen.
 To disable a broken action: